Forestscribe/collectd-docker/README.md

-# Collect docker container resource usage
+# Collect docker container resource usage in Marathon/Mesos

-This is collectd plugin and docker image to collect resource usage from docker containers.
-Resource usage collected from `docker stats` API and sent to graphite installation.
-Containers can be added and removed on the fly, no need to restart collectd.
+This is a docker image to collect resource usage from docker containers.
+Resource usage collected from `docker stats` API and sent to influxdb installation.
+Containers can be added and removed on the fly, no need to restart the service.

 ## Configuration